tony-kuo/eagle/README.md

 **Usage Notes**

 Heterozygous non-reference variants (VCF: comma separated multiple alternative sequences) are given as separate entries.
-Furthermore, if they are near other variants, the sets of variant combinations will separately consider each alternative sequence.
+Furthermore, if they are near other variants, the program will separately consider each alternative sequence in their own sets.
 This may result in entries with the first 4 columns being identical.
-The user needs to use their own judgement to interpret the relative effect sizes of duplicate entries in the output.
+The user will need to use their own judgement to interpret the relative effect sizes of duplicate entries in the output.
 The script *compileLikelihood.py* will retain the entry with the maximum probability.

+If one expects that most mutations are not homozygous (i.e. in heterogenous tumor samples), then one can choose to skew the prior probability towards heterozygous/heterogeneous mutations.
+Otherwise, very low allele frequency mutations (~0.05) will have low probability.
+However, unless one has a good estimate of the cell mixture ratios in hetergenous samples and tune the bias appropriately, this will likely increase type I errors.